+So how can PR affect a brand?
 Recent news has seen high profile examples of the impact of negative PR.
 With the Oxfam scandal and the KFC chicken crisis being two big news stories of 2018.
 But negative PR can have varying effects depending on the brand and the type of PR.
 This PR can come in the form of employee misconduct, widespread industry scandal or having your brand appear on the dreaded Watchdog.

 How to measure the impact of negative PR?